 As it is well-known that lost time is lost money, you don’t have to bear such losses with VoIP because of its quick installation.

-You don’t have to call the phone company.
-It used to be that if you needed to make changes to your business phone service, you would have to call the phone company.
-That could involve navigating through a confusing menu of options, waiting in queue, getting passed around, waiting in another queue and then waiting a day or two for the changes to take place.
+If you have VoIP, you don’t have to call the phone company for time to time changes to your phone plan.
+With older technologies, if you needed to make changes to your business phone service, you would have to call the phone company.
+That could involve navigating through a confusing menu of options, waiting in the queue, getting passed around, waiting in another queue, and then waiting a day or two for the changes to take place.

 With VoIP, you probably have a customer portal where you can make just about any change to your service while you drink your morning coffee and listen to your favorite podcast.

 Ever found yourself caught on a call when you needed to be leaving your office to make it to an appointment or your kid’s sporting match?
 Or maybe you started the call on your wireless phone but would like to transition the call to your desk phone that offered better call quality?

 With VoIP, you don’t have to be restricted to your office to attend your work calls.
 Your smartphone can work in unison with your desk phone.
 Neither do you have to bear with poor call connections just because you have initiated the call on your smartphone.

 VoIP can bridge the gap between your office phone equipment and your personal wireless phone.
 You can have your desk phone number simultaneously ring on your wireless phone or transfer a call from your desk phone to your wireless without interrupting the call.
 You can make it, so your calls find you by establishing specific call rules for any time of the day or week.

 If you are anything like me, you wouldn’t want to miss out on a client call just because you are not in your office.
 I like to be available and responsive.
 If I leave my office, I forward my office number to my wireless phone.
 I only give out one phone number, and people can always reach me.
 However, this only works if I remember to turn my Call Forwarding on.